-The Washoe County School District (WCSD) Class of 2022 saw a District graduation rate of 84 percent (up from 82% last year)!
-Congratulations to our 3,937 students who earned their diploma!
-One of the most important indicators of a quality
+The Washoe County School District (WCSD) Class of 2023 saw a District graduation rate of 81 percent, marking the seventh straight year of graduating cohorts achieving over 80 percent!
+Congratulations to our 4,080 students who earned their diploma this year!

 In 2015, following the adoption of new Nevada Academic Content Standards, the Washoe County School District began assessing students in grades 3-8 using the Smarter Balanced assessment.
 The Smarter Balanced assessments are criterion referenced, computer-based tests that measure student knowledge